 The CARE Advocate will refer victims as necessary to other resources, including support groups, individual psychological counseling, and outside agencies.
-Additional rape crisis services are available in Yolo County through Empower Yolo in Woodland (crisis line: (530) 662- 1133).
-Sacramento is served by WEAVE (Women Escaping A Violent Environment), crisis line (916) 920-2952.
+Additional rape crisis services are available in Yolo County through Empower Yolo in Woodland (crisis line: (530) 662-1133).
+Sacramento is served by WEAVE (crisis line: (916) 920-2952.
 A comprehensive list of resources available to victims of sexual violence can be found at the Sexual Violence Prevention and Response website.

-Consulting with CARE will not lead to an official report to the police or the University.
-Victims may choose to report an incident to law enforcement at any time, with or without the assistance of the CARE Advocate.
+Victims may choose to report an incident to law enforcement and/or the University at any time, with or without the assistance of the CARE Advocate.
 The CARE Advocate will provide information about reporting, can assist with filing a police report within any jurisdiction, and can assist with reporting to the University if the victim chooses to do so.
 (See Reporting Sexual Assault, Domestic Violence, Dating Violence, and Stalking, below.)